SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 If you are using English to interact with all Assistants, you can use one of the models with the ".en" ending.
 They are much smaller and also a bit faster than their multilingual counterparts.

+IMPORTANT:

+- If you are using an RTX 50xx GPU, it is currently necessary to tweak the execution of the neural network to use 16-bit floating point numbers.
+Use the [core setting](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Core-Configuration) "Compute Type" and set it to *float16*.

-IMPORTANT: When you are using a given model for the first time, it will be downloaded and installed automatically.
+- When you are using a given model for the first time, it will be downloaded and installed automatically.
 Depending on the size of the model, this can take a very long time.
 A progress bar will be opened while downloading (if Whisper is running locally), so be sure to not do this while driving.
 When running Whisper on a a remote machine, this information will be available in the window of the server process.

 ###### Notes